Home » Small Business Insights » Does a Small Business Still Need a Website in 2026?

 No one would expect a business’s own website to have the wrong info.
 If you don’t know your own phone number, well, I guess you have bigger problems to start with.

-Your Website is the Only Place on the Internet You Can Control
+Your Website Is the Only Place on the Internet You Actually Control

 Having to comply with other websites’ terms of service sucks.
 Their algorithms suck.
 The whole experience sucks!
 Let me count the ways: